 Driving safely means many things: from ensuring that you leave enough space from the vehicle in front to understanding the effects of wet weather on driving and so much more.
 The Royal Society for the Prevention of Accidents produces an excellent range of fact sheets, covering many topics about which drivers of all ages should be aware.

 Staying safe on the road means being fully aware of your abilities and limitations.
-Sometimes our health or eyesight can change without us being immediately aware, and some changes in health or eyesight may affect our ability to drive – for more information, see What can affect safe driving?.
+Sometimes our health or eyesight can change without us being immediately aware, and some changes in health or eyesight may affect our ability to drive.
+The comforting news is that many newer cars have advanced safety features, to aid trouble-free driving – for more information, see car safety features explained on the Which?
+Cars website.

 Through the Forum of Mobility Centres older people can get information, advice and a driving assessment relating to medical conditions, such as Alzheimer’s or dementia, or for returning to driving following an illness, injury or accident.
 Assessments, advice and driver training are also offered by organisations and charities including Queen Elizabeth's Foundation for Disabled People (QEF).